erramirez/r4bs/DataManipulation.md

     ## # ... with 20 more rows, and 3 more variables: sdMVPA <dbl>,
     ## #   minMVPA <int>, maxMVPA <int>

 Sometimes you may want to manipulate data as part of an intermediate step and not save that transformation.
-You can use the piping proccess to manipulate and pass that manipulated/transformed data to the next step in the process.
+You can use the piping process to manipulate and pass that manipulated/transformed data to the next step in the process.

 Let's explore how that works with our full data set to understand some summary information about when people do an do not meet their goals.